awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-overview.md

 1. Restrict access to files in CloudFront edge caches

 1. Restrict access to files in your origin by doing one of the following:
-   + Set up an origin access identity \(OAI\) for your Amazon S3 bucket \(unless you've configured it as a website endpoint\)
+   + Set up an origin access identity \(OAI\) for your Amazon S3 bucket
-   + Configure custom headers for a private HTTP server or an Amazon S3 bucket configured as a website endpoint
+   + Configure custom headers for a private HTTP server \(a custom origin\)

 ![\[The two ways to restrict file access in CloudFront\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/PrivateContent_TwoPartsNew.png)

 ## Restricting Access to Files in CloudFront Edge Caches<a name="private-content-overview-edge-caches"></a>

-You can configure CloudFront to require that users access your files using either **signed URLs** or **signed cookies**\.
+You can configure CloudFront to require that users access your files using either *signed URLs* or *signed cookies*\.
 You then develop your application either to create and distribute signed URLs to authenticated users or to send `Set-Cookie` headers that set signed cookies on the viewers for authenticated users\. \(To give a few users long\-term access to a limited number of files, you can also create signed URLs manually\.\)

 When you create signed URLs or signed cookies to control access to your files, you can specify the following restrictions:
 + An ending date and time, after which the URL is no longer valid\.